Step inside textile artist Nicola Henley’s dreamy Co. Clare farmhouse

 A once run-down property in Dublin is reimagined for family living, with a light-filled interior full of clever design choices.

 Although its location near the sea and within walking distance of the kids’ school was ideal, the house was far from a family home and in dire need of rehabilitation when they discovered it in 2015.
-Enlisting the help of interior architect Gillian Sherrard and builder Ken Leonard, they began a large-scale renovation of the two storey property, which took eight months to complete.
+Enlisting the help of interior architect Gillian Sherrard and builder Ken Leonard, they began a large-scale renovation of the two-storey property, which took eight months to complete.
 “We were down to literally the four walls and nothing else,” notes Gillian, who was given quite an open brief and set about increasing the size of the house.

 Inspired by her love of traditional Dublin architecture, Gillian set about reflecting elements of the surrounding area and adding contemporary details.
 The Edwardian parapets of Dun Laoghaire shopfronts, for example, inspired the beautiful façade of the kitchen extension.
 Lynne’s background in fashion design and her willingness to step back and let Gillian do her job was a seminal part of the project’s success.
-“We gave Gillian a huge amount of licence to try and test new things, from the modern tiled path that runs from the gate through the house to the rear, the mezzanine floors in the downstairs bedrooms,” says Lynne, and the kitchen, which Gillian designed herself.
+“We gave Gillian a huge amount of licence to try and test new things, from the modern tiled path that runs from the gate through the house to the rear, to the mezzanine floors in the downstairs bedrooms,” says Lynne, and the kitchen, which Gillian designed herself.

 “I’m not afraid of exploring new patterns and design concepts,” says Lynne, whose favourite item in the house is the handmade Danish stove, a modern version of a classic, although she wasn’t exactly “sold” on it initially.
 “I hated it at first,” she laughs.
 “But I do like Scandi design and soon came to love its fresh, clean simplicity.”